-UN IT TITLE: Fac ilitate a specialist's visit IT CODE: W C10 he job tasks required to facilitate (support) the work of a specialist (expert) in the -supply expert or evaluation expert or line manager or school inspector.
-EMENTS REFORMANCE CRITERIA 1.
+UN IT TITLE: Fac ilitate a specialist's visit UN IT CODE: W C10 This Unit describes t he job tasks required to facilitate (support) the work of a specialist (expert) in the - -supply expert or evaluation expert or line manager or school inspector.
+ELE EMENTS PER RFORMANCE CRITERIA 1.
 Make 1.1.
 Find out information about the place and people to be visited preparations 1.2.
-Communicate effectively and respectfully with key people from the place to be p. op on one or o visited 1.3.
+Communicate effectively and respectfully with key people from the place to be propurations visited 1.3.
 Prepare a suitable work plan 1.4.
 Put together suitable materials for the activities 1.5.
-Follow workplace health and safety practices and other workplace policies while 0.4 preparing for a visit 2.
-Conduct 2.1 Confirm who the key people are and work with them to make arrangements for community 0.0 the visit entry 2.2 Discuss roles, expectations, and the purpose of the visit with key people 2.3 Discuss with the key people why and how to support and encourage participation and inclusion during the activities 2.4 Communicate effectively and respectfully with key people 2.5 Show respect for local culture and be sensitive to gender roles 2.6 Reassess whether the work plan and materials for the activities are going to be suitable and make necessary changes 2.7 Follow workplace health and safety practices and other workplace policies while conducting field activities 3.
-Facilitate the 3.1 Support and encourage effective participation and inclusion during the activities specialist's 3.2 Encourage key people to take the lead during the activities visit 3.3 Communicate effectively and respectfully during the activities 3.4 Work in a way that is appropriate to local culture during the activities 3.5 Discuss with the group the purpose of the specialist's visit, including what information needs to be collected, how it will be used, how the group or 2.6 community might benefit, and any relevant agreements 3.6 Confirm with the group that they consent to the visit going ahead, and if not discuss what should be done next 3.7 Discuss with the group the plan for collecting the information and what methods 3.7 and equipment will be used 3.8 Discuss roles and expectations with the group 3.9 Help the specialist and the group to address any problems or issues while the 0.0 information is being collected 3.10 · · · · · · · · · · · · · · · · · · · what was found and respond to questions 3.11 Confirm what the next steps following the visit will be, who will be responsible for making them happen, and who to contact for more information 3.12 Thank the group, without rushing, and explain again the purpose of the visit 4.
-Prepare a 4.1 Maintain a record of activities and movements according to workplace practices report 4.2 Report what was done during the visit, including relevant measurable information, 4.3 comments, stories, and observations 4.3 Report outcomes clearly Provide an analysis of outcomes 4.4 Provide an analysis of outcomes Provide recommendations for future action based on analysis 4.0 i tovide reconfiniendations for future action based on analysis
+Follow workplace health and safety practices and other workplace policies while preparing for a visit 2.
+Conduct 2.1 Confirm who the key people are and work with them to make arrangements for community the visit entry 2.2 Discuss roles, expectations, and the purpose of the visit with key people 2.3 Discuss with the key people why and how to support and encourage participation 0.4 and inclusion during the activities 2.4 2.5 Communicate effectively and respectfully with key people 2.5 Show respect for local culture and be sensitive to gender roles Reassess whether the work plan and materials for the activities are going to be 2.0 suitable and make necessary changes 2.7 Follow workplace health and safety practices and other workplace policies while 2.7 conducting field activities 3.
+Facilitate the 3.1 Support and encourage effective participation and inclusion during the activities specialist's 3.2 Encourage key people to take the lead during the activities visit 3.3 Communicate effectively and respectfully during the activities vioit - 3.4 Work in a way that is appropriate to local culture during the activities 3.5 Discuss with the group the purpose of the specialist's visit, including what information needs to be collected, how it will be used, and how the group or community might benefit 3.6 Discuss with the group the plan for collecting the information and what methods 0.7 and equipment will be used 3.7 Confirm with the group that they consent to the visit going ahead, and if not 3.8 discuss what should be done next Discuss roles and expectations with the group 3.0 3.9 Help the specialist and the group to address any problems or issues while the 0.0 information is being collected 3.10 • 0.10 what was found out and respond to questions 3.11 Confirm what the next steps following the visit will be, who will be responsible for making them happen, and who to contact for more information 3.12 Discuss how or if the visit was useful, and ways it could be improved 3.13 Thank the group, without rushing, and explain again the purpose of the visit 4.
+Prepare a 4.1 Maintain a record of activities and movements according to workplace practices report 4.2 Report what was done during the visit, including relevant measurable information, - comments, stories, and observations 4.3 Report outcomes clearly 4.4 Provide an analysis of outcomes 4.5 Provide recommendations for future action based on analysis